abdallahbenaicha-png/smarthome/README.md

 🏠 Smart Home Automation System (ESP8266) — Version 1

-🚀 A complete end-to-end IoT smart home solution built from scratch, including hardware design, embedded firmware, and a responsive web interface.
+🚀 A complete end-to-end IoT smart home solution including hardware design, embedded firmware, and a responsive web interface.

 📌 Project Overview
 This system is based on the ESP8266 microcontroller and enables remote and automatic control of home appliances through a web dashboard.
 It integrates real-time scheduling and synchronization features for improved automation and reliability.